thauptmann/3D-ResNet-Builder-for-Keras/README.md

 # 3D-ResNet-for-Keras
 A module for creating 3D ResNets based on [1].
 It contains convenient functions to build the popular ResNet architectures:
 ResNet-18, -34, -52, -102 and -152.
-It is also possible to create a customised network architecture.
+It is also possible to create  customised network architectures.

 ## Installation
 Install e.g. with: